Cove Parks and Recreation to hold town hall Wednesday

-The Copperas Cove Civic Center, 1206 W. Ave.
-B, will be the site of the Parks and Recreation Department town hall meeting to be held at 5:30 p.m. on Wednesday.
+The Copperas Cove Civic Center, 1206 W. Avenue B, will be the site of the Parks and Recreation Department town hall meeting to be held at 5:30 p.m. on Wednesday.

 The meeting is intended to education the public on Parks and Recreation happenings, standards and upcoming changes and events, as well as improvements to the Hills of Cove Golf Course.